 Accredited and bespoke training

 We deliver in-house training throughout the UK, working in a range of sectors.
 Our courses are designed to be participative, interactive and engaging; highlighting current thinking and best practice.
-All you need to do is provide a minimum of 6 learners and a suitable venue.
+All you need to do is provide a maximum of 20 learners and a suitable venue.

 We deliver accredited and professional development courses for organisations supporting a variety of needs, such as mental health, children and young people, LGBTQ+, disabled people, BAME groups, veterans, older people, those in poverty and homeless people.
 We also develop and deliver bespoke training programmes for advice organisations seeking to expand into advocacy provision, such as the CAB.